Configure and use a single-value visualization in Dynatrace

 By default, this visualization shows the first metric of a multi-metric query.

-To select a different metric from a multi-metric query, select the letter next to the metric you want to visualize.
-In this example, you would change the selection from A (
+To select a different metric from a multi-metric query, you can select the letter next to the metric you want to visualize, or you can select the eye icon .

 Determines whether the tile displays the trend (based on the first and last datapoints of the selected timeframe).
 In this example, there are two identical tiles, one with Show trend turned off, and then the same tile with Show trend turned on (trending down).